One trade at a time -- unraveling the Equity Premium Puzzle

 Let us consider a market of financial products which derive their value from some variable $x$.
 Each investor $i$ invests the amount of $w_i$ dollars by buying a product with some payoff function $F_i(x)$.
 Summing up across all market participants (including market makers) and assuming, for simplicity, that there are no defaults we compute

 where $W=\sum_iw_i$ is the total amount of money invested in the market and ${\rm DF}$ is the money market discount factor.

-The rest of the argument is a straightforward application of the investor equivalence principle~\cite{Soklakov_2013b}.
-This principle is just a thinking tool which states that for every investor we can imagine a growth-optimizing investor which chooses the same product.
-Let $\beta_i(x)$ be the belief that a growth-optimizing investor must hold to buy $F_i(x)$.
-Mathematically,
+The rest of the argument is a straightforward application (or, more accurately, an illustration) of the investor equivalence principle~\cite{Soklakov_2013b}.
+This principle is a thinking tool which states that for every investor one can imagine a growth-optimizing investor which chooses the same product.
+This is useful whenever all attention is focused on the actual actions of the investors.